Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 5

 Page 1 2 3 4 5 6 7 8 9

-Little Bet.
-In 1826 he worked with the “Grand Caravan of Living Animalsâ€� which became Carley,
+Bet.
+In 1826 he worked with the Grand Caravan of Living Animals which became Carley, Purdy & Wright

-the respective cages of the lion and lioness.â€� Referring to Charles Wright, this was the first recorded
+of the lion and lioness/ Referring to Charles Wright, this was the first recorded notice in the United States

-notice in the United States of man entering a lion’s den, predating the more famous Isaac Van
+of man entering a lion's den, predating the more famous Isaac Van Amburgh, of Fishkill, New York, by

 As noted above, Wright, with the Browns, is also credited with the first recorded instance of a circus and

-towns, due to improved roads and the use of the canvas tent.
+due to improved roads and the use of the canvas tent.

 In 1828 Charles Wright married Elizabeth Maria Smith, of North Castle.
 They first resided on a farm in